 - “On Editing and Translating the ‘Star of Utrecht’: The Autograph Letters of Anna Maria van Schurman (1601–1678) to André Rivet and Constantijn Huygens” (with Steve Maiullo)

 Published in 2021 and forthcoming

 - “‘My friendship with her is by no means an ordinary one’: The Friendship Alliances of Christian Hebraist Anna Maria van Schurman (1607–1678),” The Seventeenth Century, April 2021

 - (With Stephen Maiullo) Anna Maria van Schurman, Letters and Poems to and from her Mentor and Other Members of her Circle, The Other Voice in Early Modern Europe: The Toronto Series.
-Toronto: Iter Academic Press; Tempe: Arizona Center for Medieval and Renaissance Studies, 2021
+Toronto: Iter Academic Press, 2021

 - Book Review, Mark Bryant, Queen of Versailles: Madame de Maintenon, First Lady of Louis XIV’s France, in Early Modern Women, forthcoming 2022

 - Book Review, Nina Rattner Gelbart, Minerva’s French Sisters: Women of Science in Enlightenment France, in Early Modern Women, forthcoming